zdravkodanailov7/raycasting/intro.md

 });
 ```

-For up and down logic, we need to get the `sin` and `cos` of the player angle to discover the player direction an what we need to increment for the player coordinates to move the player.
+For up and down logic, we need to get the `sin` and `cos` of the player angle to discover the player direction and what we need to increment for the player coordinates to move the player.
 In this step we will multiply the `sin` and `cos` values with the player movement speed.

 Note: Remember to convert to radians first.